Statistics of Real vs. Fake Reviews. Research by RetainTrust

 • Reviews that received replies and follow ups from businesses

-Determining Fake Reviews.
-Reviews were identified as fake based on several criteria:
+Reviews were classified as fake based on several criteria:

 • Poorly written with numerous grammar mistakes